 You can kiss those $$$ goodbye.
 You didn’t get all the way down to the end to let such a silly mistake decide your fate, right?

 At the end of their sales deck, WiseStamp gives prospects 2 options: they can either start a free trial and play around with the tool first or get in touch right away.
+Integrating a virtual business card is also a good idea for a powerful and actionable CTA.

 Now that we’ve established what your sales deck should include, it’s time for some actionable tips.
 B2B buying has significantly changed since the pandemic.
 It’s no longer a single person you have to win over, as 7 people on average are involved in most buying decisions.